 Parr graduated with a degree in Literature and Creative Writing from Catawba College, and earned a Master's in Creative Writing from Seton Hill University.
 In May 2014, Patrick was awarded an Artist Trust Fellowship for his literary career.

 Parr’s work has appeared in newspapers and magazines around the world.
-His nonfiction has focused mainly on the life of Dr. Martin Luther King Jr. He has also written extensively about Japan as well as various biographical portraits of historical figures such as Malcolm X, James Baldwin, Kurt Vonnegut, Ralph Ellison and Kato Shidzue.
+His nonfiction has focused mainly on the life of Dr. Martin Luther King Jr. and Malcolm X but has also written other biographical portraits of historical figures, such as James Baldwin, Kurt Vonnegut, Ralph Ellison and Japanese feminist Kato Shidzue.

-He currently writes a history column for Japan Today, about historical figures or businesses coming to Japan for the first time.
-See below for links to the ongoing series.
+He currently writes a history column for the news website Japan Today, about people and businesses coming to Japan for the first time.

-Since 2019, Parr has been a professor of writing at Lakeland University Japan.
-He lives with his wife near Tokyo.
+Since 2019, Parr has been a full-time professor at Lakeland University Japan.
+He lives with his wife near Tokyo and comes back frequently to Cuyahoga Falls, Ohio, where he was raised.

 For press and speaking inquiries, please contact him directly, at pdparr14 at gmail (dot) com.